-Request a Test Information Release (TIR) to receive a copy of your test questions and answers.
+Request a ACT® My Answer Key to receive a copy of your test questions and answers.

-Select national test dates, see act.org for details.
-Test Information Release is \$32.00 before the test date and \$40.00 after the test.
-If you register with a fee waiver, the TIR is free.
+Select national test

+dates only.
+See

+act.org for more

+details.
+ACT® My

+Answer Key is \$32.00

+before the test date

+and \$40.00 after

+the test.
+If you register

+with a fee waiver, it

+is free.